Screen Research

-Moving Image Research Group (MIRG) is co-convened by Dr Mark Bould (Professor of Film and Literature) and Dr Charlotte Crofts (Professor of Cinema Arts).
-Representing the full range of moving image research in the College of Arts, Technology and Environment, it works across campuses and disciplines (primarily Film Studies, Filmmaking, and Media Communications) to promote members’ research and contribute to the cultural life of the city and region.
+Screen Research at UWE Bristol is co-convened by Dr Mark Bould (Professor of Film and Literature) and Professor Charlotte Crofts (Professor of Cinema Arts).
+Representing the full range of moving image research in the College of Arts, Technology and Environment, it works across campuses and disciplines - primarily Film Studies, Filmmaking, and Media Communications - to promote members’ research and contribute to the cultural life of the city and region.

-MIRG provides a supportive and stimulating research environment in which postgraduate research students and postdoctoral fellows are fully integrated.
-It organises research seminars, workshops, symposia and conferences, supports the development of individual and collaborative projects, and acts as an incubator for new ideas and initiatives.
-It maintains numerous collaborations within and beyond the University, including the Digital Culture Research Centre (DCRC), Creative Economies Lab, Watershed and Bristol City of Film, part of the global UNESCO Creative Cities Network.
+We aim to provide a supportive and stimulating environment for postgraduate research students and postdoctoral fellows, ensuring their full integration through organising research seminars, workshops, symposia, and conferences; supporting the development of individual and collaborative projects, and acting as an incubator for new ideas and initiatives.
+We maintain numerous collaborations within and beyond the University, including the Digital Culture Research Centre (DCRC), Creative Economies Lab, Watershed and Bristol City of Film, part of the global UNESCO Creative Cities Network.

-MIRG is interested in the moving image at all points along the value chain, from production to consumption to its afterlife in culture, organised under three themes: film cultures, film production, and film education.
+Screen Research is dedicated to exploring the moving image at all points along the value chain - from production to consumption to its after-life in culture - organised under four themes:

-MIRG supports work around the screen industries, including mapping Bristol’s media production ecology and the experience of freelance labour in the regional industry.
+Screen Research supports work mapping Bristol’s production ecology and the experience of freelance labor in the regional industry.
 The recommendations in the reports Go West!
 Bristol’s Film and Television Industries (2017), An Invisible Army: The Role of Freelance Labour in Bristol’s Film and Television Industries (PDF) (2019) and Go West!
 2: Bristol’s Film and Television Industries (2022) have informed government policy and led to the annual Bristol and Bath Screen Summit.

-MIRG also supports the Documentary Film Council, which developed out of UK Feature Docs, a three-year AHRC-funded study of the UK’s feature documentary film industry’s development and the challenges it faces.
+We have also supported the development of the Documentary Film Council, an advocacy organisation for the sector founded in 2023 as a co-operative Charitable Community Benefit Society, which developed out of UK Feature Docs, a three-year AHRC-funded study of the UK’s feature documentary film industry’s development and the challenges it faces.

 Contacts